This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 A triathlon can be extremely challenging.
 But it shouldn’t scare you.

 Just find a race and dive in.
-And if that means riding your hybrid bike, do that.
+And if that means riding whatever bike is hanging in your garage right now, do that.
 In the end, the reward is well worth it.

 In the end, the rewards of finishing — and telling your friends that you are a triathlete — are well worth it.